Betti numbers of Stanley-Reisner rings determine hierarchical Markov degrees: Syzygies of Stanley-Reisner ideals

-This is the notation used in Example~\ref{ex:4-cycle}, where, in the interest of readability, we use $\cdot$ in place of 0).
-For additional details on simplicial complexes and minimal free resolutions see \cite{miller05:_combin_commut_algeb} or \cite{bruns93:_cohen_macaul_rings}.
+This is the notation used in Example~\ref{ex:4-cycle}, where, in the interest of readability, we use $\cdot$ in place of 0.

-The fundamental result describing the Betti numbers of Stanley-Reisner ideals is Hochster's formula, which relates the Betti numbers to the simplicial cohomology of the complex.
-Definitions and details on simplicial cohomology may be found in any text on algebraic topology, for example \cite{hatcher02:_algeb_topol}.
+The fundamental result describing the Betti numbers of Stanley-Reisner ideals is Hochster's formula, which relates the Betti numbers to the simplicial cohomology of the complex. \begin{theorem}[Hochster's Formula, \cite{miller05:_combin_commut_algeb}, Corollary~5.12] The graded Betti numbers of $R/I_\Delta$ are given by